Michigan Overtime and Labor Laws

 Michigan Meal Breaks / Rest Periods:

-Michigan does not require employers to offer breaks to employers.
+Michigan does not require employers to offer breaks to adult employees.
 If an employer chooses to provide breaks, they must follow the Federal Requirements.
-These requirements state that any breaks of 20 minutes of less must be paid.
-Any meal break of 30 minutes or more can be unpaid, as long as the employee is relieved of all duties during this time.
+These requirements state that any breaks of 20 minutes or less must be paid.
+Any meal break of 20 minutes or more can be unpaid, as long as the employee is relieved of all duties during this time.

 Reporting Time Pay in Michigan:

-Neither Michigan nor the Federal law require employees to be paid if an employee comes to work expecting to work for a certain number of hours but is relieved of their full schedule.
+Neither Michigan nor the Federal law require employees to be paid if an employee comes to work expecting to work for a certain number of hours but is sent home early.

 Michigan law does not specifically address the types of deductions which can be taken; however pursuant to the FLSA, deductions for items such as uniforms, shortages, damaged goods, or trade tools cannot reduce the employee’s hourly wage below the minimum rate.